lildude/ha-addon-teslamate/DOCS.md

 #### Grafana Options

-I recommend you use the existing [Grafana addon][grafana-addon] from the community addons, if you do, please enable the following plugins in your yaml configurations, e.g.
+I recommend you use the existing [Grafana add-on][grafana-addon] from the community add-ons, if you do, please enable the following plugins in your yaml configurations, e.g.

 ```yaml
 plugins: